MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/gov.md

 <br>

 ## Feature parity with commercial
-Defender for Endpoint doesn't have complete parity with the commercial offering.
+Defender for Endpoint for US Government customers doesn't have complete parity with the commercial offering.
 While our goal is to deliver all commercial features and functionality to our US Government customers, there are some capabilities not yet available we want to highlight.

 These are the known gaps as of March 2021: